-Electrical Inspector: Job Description and Requirements for Becoming an Electrical Inspector
+Electrical Inspector: Job Description & Requirements

 Electrical inspectors are types of construction and building inspectors.
 Using meters and other devices, they examine wiring, lighting, motors, generators and sometimes heating and air-conditioning systems and other appliances to make sure they're safe and compliant with government standards designed to protect the public.
 Working by hand or on computers, they keep records and write reports; those who work for government agencies may act on their findings by notifying contractors of violations and, when necessary, stopping the construction of non-compliant installations.